17 Top Tourist Attractions at the Grand Canyon

 Skywalk & Eagle Point

 If you've seen pictures of the glass bridge jutting out over the Grand Canyon and have your heart set on this experience, Eagle Point, at the West Rim, you can reach it in about a four-hour drive from the South Rim.
-This horseshoe-shape glass walkway extends out 70 feet over the canyon, allowing you to peer straight down.
+This horseshoe-shaped glass walkway extends out 70 feet over the canyon, allowing you to peer straight down.

 You can also dine at the Sky View restaurant and look out over the Skywalk.
 Other things to do here include watching Native American dancing and visiting the Native American Village.